l0n3m4n/Writeups/medium/obscure/obscure.md

     "pg_version": "9.4"
 }%
 ```
 Upon closer inspection, we noticed the presence of an Administrator account, which is a potential red flag.
-For example, by grepping for the username Administrator in the dump, we might be able to retrieve the corresponding password hash.
+By grepping for the username Administrator in the dump, we might be able to retrieve the corresponding password hash.
 ```bash
 ❯ cat dump.sql | grep "username"
 ```